lluucciiee/Spot-detection-for-FISH-image/README.md

 ```
 python stat.py
 ```
-Modify the path of images to predict before running the code
+Before running: Modify the path of images to predict before running the code